Updated: Apr 27, 2021

 Hey!
 So how about first a fun/short history lesson, whynot?
-Did you know that Animatist were among the very first handful of lovely artists with releases around the time of their wonderfilled album Face Club (2017) which got our marbles turning on the idea of re-opening the dusty ol' Peanut Gallery?
+Did you know that Animatist were among the very first handful of lovely artists with releases around the time of their wonderfilled album Face Club (2017) which got our marbles turning on the idea of re-opening the dusty ol' Dream Kitchen?
 Well yeah, true story, y'all!

 Anyhoo, how about the latest from this fine modern jazzrock quartet, eh?
 What's the scoop on those crazy avant-prog-post-psych-math kids nowadays, huh?
 Well, if I may briefly opine as the truly unprofessional quasi-journalist that I am — this is a damn hard/fine act to write about!
 Why, you ask?
 It's maybe because they're one of the few acts out and around who can never be narrowed to one style or another.
 They traverse genres, kinda/sorta, but they more-so produce a fusion of musics which conveys a complete & distinct sonic picture unique to their own work — an especially big ask of any entirely instrumental band — achieving a sound which doesn't nearly resemble anything else.

 An excerpt of "Weird Digits" with visuals by VERSA

 It's kinda funny, b/c talking to the band about this a little I realized that when human_ppl hear Animatist's music, it's almost like ya gotta grasp @ micro-straws for comparison, but there's really just no getting a grip, so you delve into that nano-feeling you got during that one part of that one song from this other band which sounds nothing like what Animatist does but just hits a nearby nerve for a quick millisecond...or maybe somewhich exhibits the notion of philosophical alignment, but nothing in the way of aesthetic similarity.
 So there, those're my thoughts assembled on what Animatist does to my brain when charged w/ putting to words this blenderful of amazing wordless music.